draliceviolett/Scriptor-Jekyll-Theme/_posts/2021-03-10-blog-tour-comeback.md

 > "The afterlife isn’t the most comfortable of places for anyone who’s still alive, but Genie’s not going to take any crap from the dead – she’s got years of experience in the music business.

-> "Sometimes going to Hell and back takes a lifetime...
+> "Sometimes going to Hell and back takes a lifetime..."

 <img src="/images/comeback-200.jpg" alt="Comeback" style="float: right; margin-bottom: 10px; margin-left: 10px;">